Michael Meacher: Leadership bid

 On 22 February 2007, Meacher declared his intention to stand for the leadership of the Labour Party.
 The decisions of both Meacher and John McDonnell to run for the leadership were controversial with many accusing Meacher of trying to split the nominations and keep McDonnell off the ballot paper, although neither candidate was thought to have any chance of winning the contest.

 On 21 April 2007, The Guardian claimed that Meacher had the support of no more than three MPs and that his campaign was "virtually dead in the water".

 On 27 April 2007, it was reported that Meacher had reached an agreement with McDonnell that upon the day Blair announced his resignation, whichever of the two had fewer nominations would step aside and allow the other to challenge Gordon Brown.
 On 14 May 2007, Meacher agreed to stand aside to allow McDonnell to be the sole leadership candidate of the left.
 Subsequent articles reported that Meacher had 21 declarations of support while McDonnell had 24.
 In the Labour Party's leadership nomination process, McDonnell received nominations from 29 MPs.

 Outside Parliament

 Meacher appeared as himself in one episode of the BBC drama serial Edge of Darkness (1985).

-In June 1988, Meacher lost a libel action against journalist Alan Watkins, who had written an article in November 1984 that included the remark that Meacher "likes to claim that he is the son of an agricultural labourer, though I understand that his father was an accountant who retired to work on the family farm because the life suited him better."
+In June 1988, Meacher lost a libel action against journalist Alan Watkins, who had written an article in November 1984 that included the remark that Meacher "likes to claim that he is the son of an agricultural labourer" despite the fact that his father had trained as an accountant.

 Meacher was a member of Political Leaders for 9/11 Truth, which petitioned President Obama for an independent investigation into the September 11 attacks not led by "individuals closely aligned with, or even employed by, the Bush-Cheney administration."

 Meacher was a member of the Fabian Society.